Summary

 Risk matrix with countermeasures

-TYPO3 teams lose 15–25% of their valuable working time through avoidable, manual processes:
+TYPO3 teams lose 15–25% of their valuable working time to avoidable manual processes:

-Isolated Systems: TYPO3 often operates in isolation, without connections to CRM, newsletter tools, or databases.
-Each integration costs 15,000–40,000 EUR in development.
+Isolated systems: TYPO3 often runs in isolation, with no connection to CRM, newsletter tools or databases.
+Each integration costs 15,000–40,000 EUR to build.

-Manual Data Transfer: Editors copy data between systems - time-consuming, error-prone, frustrating.
+Manual data transfer: editors copy data between systems — time-consuming, error-prone and frustrating.

-Hidden Costs: A typical organisation with multiple TYPO3 instances loses 22,000 EUR annually due to avoidable extra work.
+Hidden costs: a typical organisation running multiple TYPO3 instances loses 22,000 EUR a year to avoidable extra work.

 Concrete Examples